-Writing eye-catching resume bullet points to place in your management resume aren’t a want, but an ABSOLUTE need.
+Writing eye-catching resume bullet points for your management resume aren’t a want.
+But, an ABSOLUTE need.

-Professionals who hire for a living, such as HR managers and recruiters, are looking for managers who make things happen.
+HR managers and recruiters look for managers who make things happen.

 So, how do you go about adding eye-catching bullet points to your resume?

 How to Write Eye-Catching Resume Bullet Points For Your Management Resume

 Accomplishments demonstrate your skills and experience.
 It’s one thing to claim you can do something — it’s another to prove you can.

 First, know that resume bullet points are more often reserved for achievements.

 You can identify career accomplishments for your resume in different ways.
 Start by looking at your past performance reviews.
 Ponder your most notable projects, tasks, clients, and so on.
 List awards and recognition you received as well.